samvelkoch/Ents-in-NY/README.md

 # Ents-in-NY
 Will Ents Survive in NY?

 Award winning submission to DataCamp competition.

-2nd place
+2nd place | Silver medal
+1056+ participants

+This competition concluded on Jan 15, 2023.

 Background